CeciliaComar/Markdown/home.md

 # Discovery
 At this point a good idea is looking around in the system: some useful information that can be obtained is
-* groups to which the user daniel belong: with the command *id* is discovered that daniel is part of the administrators group!
+* groups to which the user daniel belong: with the command *groups* is discovered that daniel is part of the administrators group!
 * interesting files at which daniel has access: with the command *find / group -administrators -type f 2>/dev/null*
 where the option *'2>/dev/null'* redirects any error messages to */dev/null*, which is a special device in Linux that discards everything sent to it.
 This prevents